 Join us for Living Country, living culture – a Stage 2 (Years 3-4) history excursion in and around Katoomba.
 This excursion is designed to support the Community Remembrance and Aboriginal Histories and Cultures K-10 syllabus.

-Rainforest interactions is a Stage 6 (Years 11-12) school excursion in Budderoo National Park which focuses on geography as a KLA.
-You'll undertake a geographical investigation of biophysical processes and their interactions at Minnamurra Rainforest.
-Students learn how an understanding of these factors is needed for sustainable management.
+Rainforest interactions is a Stage 6 (Years 11-12) school excursion that focuses on geography as a learning area.
+Students will undertake a geographical investigation of the biophysical processes and their interactions at Minnamurra Rainforest.